 - Find a Maternal, Infant, and Early Childhood Home Visiting Program.
 Home visiting programs provide health, child protection, early education, and social services based on the needs of a family.
 Nurses, social workers, and other professionals meet with at-risk families in their homes, evaluate the families’ circumstances, and connect families to the services that they need in areas such as health care, child development, early education, parenting skills, child abuse prevention, and nutrition education or assistance.

 - Investigate what resources are available for runaway and homeless youth who are pregnant and parenting.
-The National Clearinghouse on Families and Youth provides information that can assist these particularly vulnerable young people.
+The National Clearinghouse on Homeless Youth & Families provides information that can assist these particularly vulnerable young people.

 It is important for a pregnant or parenting teen and her partner to continue their education.
 It is also critical for their children to develop the cognitive, social, and emotional skills necessary for kindergarten.
 Taking these steps can help improve the outlook for both generations:

 - Explore programs for pregnant and parenting teens such as the GRADS program.
 The GRADS program (Graduation, Reality, and Dual-Role Skills curriculum) is an in-school instructional program for pregnant and parenting teens in grades 7-12, with the mission to promote personal growth, educational competence, and economic self-sufficiency.
 Learn more about this program and others funded by the Office of Adolescent Health’s Pregnancy Assistance Fund program.